RichardRed0x/politeia-digest/issue-056.md

 This proposal requests $2,200 to produce a Decred version of the Alphaday "dashboard", where information from various widgets can be arranged on one screen as a "tab killer" dealing death to the cluttered browser bars of crypto fans everywhere.
 The budget is broken down into "upfront costs" of $1,000 for development such as including Decred resources as optional widgets for dashboards, and $100 per month for an analyst to check the dashboard daily and ensure it is working correctly.

-Comments pointed out that the proposal was initially requesting USDC and an up front payment, both of which would have been problematic.
+Comments pointed out that the proposal was initially requesting USDC and an up-front payment, both of which would have been problematic.
 The proposal was edited to change to requesting DCR amounts, which is also not appropriate.

 **[Decred Content and Asset Translations 2023](https://proposals.decred.org/record/31c4b5f)**

 Published Jan 27 by kozel | 4 comments

 This proposal requests a budget of $33,000 for a year's funding of translation work, and opens with a summary of the recently concluded third phase of the translation program where a budget of $20,000 was requested and $11,355.33 was spent. @bee keeps track of translations in an [index](https://github.com/decredcommunity/translations/blob/master/index.md) covering text and video work, as well as [tracking](https://github.com/decredcommunity/translations/blob/master/status.md) software translation status.
 Most of the effort goes into translating Decred Journal and updates to the decred.org website, during the previous phase new languages were added, such as Greek and German.
-For this proposal, the list of previously approved contractors has been left out, due to issues with perceived "ownership" of certain languages' translation work or complacency .
+For this proposal, the list of previously approved contractors has been left out, due to issues with perceived "ownership" of certain languages' translation work or complacency.
 Also greater use will be made of the CMS temporary contractor functionality, so there is less of a need for prospective contributors to have an established record of translating to join the proposal.

 Early comments on the proposal concern whether translation work should have its own proposal or be incorporated in the proposals of whatever needs to be translated, and whether to start translating video subtitles.

 ## Proposals under discussion